On this page

 All hospital transplant units must be licensed by the Human Tissue Authority.
 Patients are normally referred to their nearest transplant unit, but they may opt to go elsewhere.

-Livers from deceased donors in the UK are allocated according to a complex process, which is described in the Deceased Donor Liver Distribution and Allocation (PDF).
+Livers from deceased donors in the UK are allocated according to a complex process to ensure equity and fairness.

 There are many factors that determine how long a listed patient may wait for a liver transplant, such as blood group, weight and the type and severity of liver disease.
 This leads to a variation between different centres.

 To find the waiting times for each centre please read the Annual report on liver transplantation.

 There are many factors that will affect how long transplanted livers will last and how long people will live after transplantation.

 We publish outcomes from listing and outcomes from transplantation by centre within the Annual report on liver transplantation.

 Please be careful in using this information which applies to the ‘average’ person and not to you.
 Again, we suggest you discuss this with your doctors.